 It’s only human for college football players to look ahead on the schedule.

-A member of the BTB Sports Betting Forum started threads the first few weeks about teams that might be looking past their current opponents, and we’ve decided to take that idea and run with it.
+A member of the BTB Sports Betting Forum started creating threads about teams that might be looking past their current opponents, and we’ve decided to take that idea and run with it.

 * * *